sanchogodinhoapps/space-personal-assistant/README.md

 # Space Personal Assistant
-A Free & [Open Source](https://github.com/sanchogodinhoapps/space-personal-assistant) Personal Assistant With Free Built In ChatGPT!
+A Free & [Open Source](https://github.com/sanchogodinhoapps/space-personal-assistant) Personal Assistant With Free Built In AI Which Can Answer Any General Question!

 **Made With ❤️ By [Sancho Godinho](https://github.com/sancho1952007) at [SG Apps](https://github.com/sanchogodinhoapps)**
 This project is built as a part of the Deta Space Hackathon 2023!

-**Note: Due Legal Concerns Of GPT4Free, We Shifted Our Whole Code To Use The Official OpenAI SDK.
-An OpenAI API Key Is Required For Unprogrammed Commands!**
+**Note: We Have Implemented A Free AI, Google Makesuit Into This App.
+An OpenAI API Key If You Want To Use Chat GPT!**

 **If You're From The Space Hackathon & Like This Project, Please Vote This Project💗**

 ## How to use it?
-**Voice (Note, this may not function properly on chrome mobile due to less compatibility):**
+**Voice (Note, this may not function properly on mobile phones due to less compatibility):**
 Just Say  "hi space", "hey space" or "space" to make it start accepting your commands!
 ***Examples:***
 *1. Hi space, who are you?*